quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part29_11.8_Image_Proc.md

 ---
 #### KMeans Clustering Overview
-KMeans is an unsupervised learning algorithm used for clustering data into \(k\) distinct, non-overlapping subsets.
+KMeans is an unsupervised learning algorithm used for clustering data into $k$ distinct, non-overlapping subsets.
 It aims to partition the dataset such that each member of a cluster belongs to the nearest cluster center.

 The objective is to minimize the within-cluster sum of squares (WCSS), which measures the variance within each cluster.
 :p What is KMeans Clustering used for?
 ??x
-KMeans clustering is used for unsupervised learning, specifically for partitioning a dataset into \(k\) clusters in which each observation belongs to the cluster with the nearest mean.
+KMeans clustering is used for unsupervised learning, specifically for partitioning a dataset into $k$ clusters in which each observation belongs to the cluster with the nearest mean.
 It is useful for exploratory data analysis and pattern recognition.

 The algorithm works by iteratively assigning observations to the closest centroid and updating the centroids until convergence. x??